Santi-hr/UNI-T-Thermal-Utilities/README.md

 obj_uti.init_from_image("examples/IMG_Typical.bmp")
 ```

-Or by running it as a standalone script on a terminal:
+Or by running it as a standalone script on a terminal (See [installation steps](docs/installation_steps.md) for help on getting it working):
 ```bash
 python3 uniTThermalImage.py -i "examples/IMG_Typical.bmp" -bmp -csv en
 ```